Renyu-Liu/riichi-mahjong-calculator/README.md

 # Riichi Mahjong Calculator
 _Created by Renyu (@Renyu-Liu) and Thomas (@akakrabz) as the final project for [CS 128H](https://honors.cs128.org)_
 ## Introduction
+In an actual mahjong game, players often find it hard to calculate points by hand due to complicated mahjong scoring rules.
+This is why we created this app.
 Riichi Mahjong Calculator is a desktop application built with Rust that calculates Riichi Mahjong scores.
-It takes the winning hand composition and game information as input to provide a detailed breakdown of points and payment distribution.
+It takes the winning hand composition and game information as input and provides a detailed breakdown of points and payment distribution.

+### Features
+* **Graphical Interface**: No keyboard needed.
+* **Image Button**: No heavy texts.
+* **Intuitive Operation**: Only buttons and checkboxes.
+* **Players Friendly**: Rule sheet included.
+* **Fast Cycle**: Short time to generate results.
 ## Installation
 See [RUN.md](RUN.md).